Missed Classic: Trinity - Won! (And Final Rating)

 Up next for me is still one final Trinity post wrapping up this series as I play Leather Goddesses of Phobos.
 TBD already covered it for the site so I am playing it only for my own experience, although I may write a bonus post and put it up someplace.
 As a bit of an homage to Leather Goddesses, I will do a very quick "Missed Classic" in a few weeks about a much less well-written "mature" game before picking up again with Moonmist.
 I'd really like to knock that out before I play Space Quest V, but we'll see whether the scheduling gods smile down at me.
 Adios!

 Anda sedang membaca artikel tentang Missed Classic: Trinity - Won!
 (And Final Rating) dan anda bisa menemukan artikel Missed Classic: Trinity - Won!
-(And Final Rating) ini dengan url http://hobi-kesenangan.blogspot.com/2020/03/missed-classic-trinity-won-and-final.html,anda boleh menyebar luaskannya atau mengcopy paste-nya jika artikel Missed Classic: Trinity - Won!
+(And Final Rating) ini dengan url https://hobi-kesenangan.blogspot.com/2020/03/missed-classic-trinity-won-and-final.html,anda boleh menyebar luaskannya atau mengcopy paste-nya jika artikel Missed Classic: Trinity - Won!
 (And Final Rating) ini sangat bermanfaat bagi teman-teman anda,namun jangan lupa untuk meletakkan link Missed Classic: Trinity - Won!
 (And Final Rating) sebagai sumbernya.

 Silahkan sobat tinggalkan komentar jika dirasa ada informasi yang sobat butuhkan